wp-plugins/work-the-flow-file-upload/README.txt

 * Minor updates to the workflow demo.

 == Upgrade Notice ==
+= 2.4.1 =
+* Fix for generated .htaccess file preventing image display on some servers.

 = 2.4.0 =
 * Security enhancement, deny_file_type added to upload options.
 * Security enhancement, .htaccess file generated in upload directory to prevent script execution of uploads.